-We estimate that the net proceeds from the sale of the 15,000,000 shares of common stock that we are selling in this offering will be approximately \$273.7 million, at the initial public offering price of \$20.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters fully exercise their option to purchase additional common stock in this offering, we estimate that our net proceeds will be approximately \$315.6 million, at the initial public offering price of \$20.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of the shares of common stock that we are selling in this offering will be approximately million, based on an assumed initial public offering price of \$ per share, the midpoint of the range on the front cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters fully exercise their option to purchase additional common stock in this offering, we estimate that our net proceeds will be approximately \$ million, based on an assumed initial public offering price of \$ per share, the midpoint of the range on the front cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.